AaronHeee/LLMs-as-Zero-Shot-Conversational-RecSys/README.md

 | [`Reddit-Movie-small-V1`]() | TBD | January 2022 - December 2022 |
 | [`Reddit-Movie-large-V1`]() | TBD | January 2012 - December 2022 |

-**NOTE:** Different from the previous conversational recommendation datasets from crowd sourcing, our `Reddit-Movie` dataset is constructured by mining from web data, therefore, it is noisy and needs efforts for data cleaning such as named entity recognition and entity linking.
-Here we use `V1` to highlight that this processed version is the first verion, **welcome to provide cleaner processed version (such as `V2`)!**
+**NOTE:** Different from the previous conversational recommendation datasets from crowd sourcing, our `Reddit-Movie` dataset is constructed by mining from web data, therefore, it is noisy and needs efforts for data cleaning such as *named entity recognition* and *entity linking*.
+Thus we use `V1` to highlight that this processed version is the first verion, **welcome to contribute to cleaner processed versions (such as `V2`) in the future!**

 ## LLMs Results